Skip to main content

 3. Check for loose and bend cables

-4. Inspect the fiber cables from the termination box going to your modem and make sure it is properly attached.
+Inspect the fiber cables from the termination box going to your modem and make sure it is properly attached.
 There are chances that the cables are loose and may bend in case you move the modem/router.
-Carefully push the connector inwards to tighten and make sure don’t put enough force as fiber optic cables are fragile and may easily break when bent.
+Carefully push the connector inwards to tighten it, ensuring not to apply too much force as fiber optic cables are fragile and may break easily when bent.
+If you have an extra fiber optic cable available, consider replacing it carefully to determine whether it is the culprit.

 5. Perform a firmware update